jasandoval1/windev_training/dotnet/README.md

 - Can the Common Language Runtime execute an assembly?
 - Is it possible to build a new assembly without all of the files that implement a referenced assembly present?
 - Is it possible to execute an assembly without all of the files that implement a referenced assembly present?

+### Additional Notes

+- *More accurately, this module actually acts as a _shim_ and determines the correct version of the CLR to load; the CLR itself is actually implemented as a COM server in a separate DLL, but this is beyond the scope of this module.